-47.12 Any advertising support copy published shall carry an overline reading "Advertising Feature".

-47.13 A reporter will not be allowed to report on a body or group in which he/she holds elected office or a paid position, nor a body or group to which he/she is seeking an elected office or paid position.

-47.14 An employee will not be required to write, process or prepare anything for publication in a way that distorts any facts or creates an impression that the employee knows to be false.

-47.15 In all these and in other editorial matters the editor and ultimately the publisher have complete responsibility for formulation of editorial policy and the execution of that policy and therefore have the authority to make all final decisions concerning the total content of the newspaper.
+- 47.12 All sponsored content will be published in accordance with Glacier Media's sponsored content policy. - 47.13 A reporter will not be allowed to report on a body or group in which he/she holds elected office or a paid position, nor a body or group to which he/she is seeking an elected office or paid position. - 47.14 An employee will not be required to write, process or prepare anything for publication in a way that distorts any facts or creates an impression that the employee knows to be false. - 47.15 In all these and in other editorial matters the editor and ultimately the publisher have complete responsibility for formulation of editorial policy and the execution of that policy and therefore have the authority to make all final decisions concerning the total content of the newspaper.